dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
-okay gotcha okay you know we
+okay gotcha you know we
 can actually probably put a link to that that book or you know a link to that book in the description on YouTube as